flowdock/api-docs/docs/Integration-Guide.md

 ## Getting started

-> Screenshot from a Zendesk ticket showing fields, body, actions…
+***Screenshot from a Zendesk ticket showing fields, body, actions…***

-*An example of a fully fledged Flowdock integration.
-You can discuss Zendesk tickets internally in Flowdock and even assign them to you or close them directly from the Flowdock UI.*
+<small>*An example of a fully fledged Flowdock integration.
+You can discuss Zendesk tickets internally in Flowdock and even assign them to you or close them directly from the Flowdock UI.*</small>

 To get started on the fast track, simply run the following script to set up everything you need to start firing requests to the API.
 NOTE: You need to have ruby and the oauth2 gem installed for this to work.